Pharmacy Licence Renewals

 An email notification will be sent to all of the authorized representatives of the pharmacy approximately 75 days (i.e. 2 ½ months) before the pharmacy licence expires.

 All requirements must be submitted online no later than 30 days before the pharmacy licence expires.

 Renewals are completed online through eServices by following the steps below:

 - Apply for Pharmacy Licence Renewal

-An authorized representative of the direct owner must submit the following as soon as possible upon receipt of the renewal notice.
-The second part of the process is dependent upon this critical step during the transition period:
+An authorized representative of the direct owner must submit the following upon receipt of the renewal notice:

 To learn how to submit these requirements on eServices, refer to the eServices Tutorial for Pharmacy Licensure section in the Pharmacy Licensure Guide.